dotnet/msbuild/documentation/project-docs/repro-helix-failure.md

 ## Other possible cause of Helix-only failure

 - Helix machine are not the same configuration as the host machine.
 Ideally the dependency should be declared by the SDK repo itself.
-At the same time, an [effort](https://github.com/dotnet/core-eng/issues/11406) to use the same machine configuration as the host machine is in progress.
+At the time the document is written.
+The build queue and the helix queue should have the same configuration.
+If they are diverged, we should contact arcade team.

 - New test environment variable introduced has not been reflected in RunTestsOnHelix.cmd.